 Alcoholic beverage liability

-The vast majority of policies do not include this coverage and must be added by endorsement.
-This coverage will offer financial protection if a third party has an alcohol-related incident, such as an automobile accident after consuming alcoholic beverages in our establishment.
+The vast majority of policies do not include this coverage and it must be added by endorsement.
+This coverage will offer financial protection if a third party has an alcohol-related incident, such as an automobile accident after consuming alcoholic beverages within the establishment.

-This coverage will pay if a customer becomes ill due to a foodborne illness.
+This coverage will cover if a customer becomes ill due to a foodborne illness.